 Peer-Discussions: The YCW workshops includes focus group discussions, where local youth facilitators moderation a conversation with their peers around three thematic open-ended questions.
 These non-hierarchical conversations allow young people to share their thoughts and feelings in a safe and comfortable environment.

 Collective Drawing: Each peer-led focus group ends with a collective drawing exercise, in which the young people create an image around their conversation.
 Collective drawings offer participants freedom to “play” with artistic expression to shape and convey their own narratives and understandings.
 Collective drawings also encourage the youth to negotiate visual representations with their peers, given them an opportunity to think more critically around the discussion theme in the process of drawing.

 Project Scope: So far, we have conducted workshops in the Northeastern United States, Brazil, Tunisia, Jordan, Turkey, and Kenya.
 And more are planned in Southern India, Lebanon, China, France, and Midwestern, Western, and Southern United States.
 By the end of the project collection phase, we will have held over twenty-five workshops with more than 500 youth in five world regions (the Americas, Middle East, North Africa, Sub-Saharan Africa, Asia, and Europe), trained over 100 youth facilitators, conducted 100 individual focus groups, and gathered 100 collective drawings.

 What We’re Learning

 It is evident from the conversations we held so far that young people everywhere acutely feel the need for a platform to express themselves and have themselves heard.
-As digital and global natives, the youth participants are able to think simultaneously in personal, local, and global terms.
+And, as digital and global natives, they are able to think simultaneously in personal, local, and global terms.

 Although at its preliminary stages of interpretation, workshops are revealing several shared issues: